Nature Stuff www.mdavid.com.au

 Fast breeders?

 There’s a bit of debate going on about how fast Rainbow Lorikeets breed.
-Some people say they can have up to three clutches of eggs in a season, while others say it’s more likely they have one clutch of 2 or 3 eggs in a season.
+Some people say they can have up to three clutches of eggs in a season, while others claim it’s more likely they have one clutch of 2 or 3 eggs in a season.

 A few more things about them